-The purpose of a Sprinkler Permit is to ensure the system’s compliance with building and fire codes.
+The purpose of a fire protection system permit is to ensure the system’s compliance with building and fire codes.

 For instructions on scheduling or canceling your inspection, click HERE.

 If the permit is denied, the applicant may appeal to the Montgomery County Board of Appeals.
 Applicants may call the Board of Appeals at (240) 777-6600 for further information regarding the appeal process.

 The fee for fire protection systems permit will vary based on the number and types of equipment being affected by the work.
 Fees can be calculated using the Montgomery County DPS Fee Schedule.